-(ab) The insurer must provide the director with a copy of the service agreement between the insurer and each service company for approval, and must give the director notice of the location and mailing address of each service company;

-(b) The director must approve the service agreement before the service company begins processing the insurer's Oregon claims in Oregon, regardless of the agreement's effective date:

-(e)-To be approved, the service agreement must:
+(b) The insurer must provide the director with a copy of the service agreement between the insurer and each service company for approval.
+The director must approve the service agreement before the service company begins processing the insurer's Oregon claims, regardless of the agreement's effective date.
+To be approved, the service agreement must:

-(A) Be an agreement for claims processing services between the underwriting insurer and a service company that is incorporated in or authorized to do business in Oregon, and must not be between any other third parties;
+(A) Be an agreement for claims processing services between the underwriting insurer and a service company, and must not be between any other third parties;